reactxsw/csgo-dynamic-clantag/README.md

 2. Put the first group steam group id and the next steam group until the program finish.

-3. The program will output a file called config.cfg
+3. The program will output a file called clantag.cfg

 4. Put config.cfg in the foler name cfg which locate in your csgo folder

-5. open console and type "exec config"
+5. open console and type "exec clantag"

+< you must be in the group where you have provide the steam group id >

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)